iguazio/io_blaster/README.md

 ## planned features
 * improve enum vars to support inc/dec by some const value instead of just inc by 1
-* add support for global const vars - will allow to define const/file/random.global_once vars in 1 global vars area so wont need to redefine for each workload.
 * add support for arrayed response_value vars - same idea as in arrayed_format. this will help if you have a response containing an array and you want to load,verify the whole array
 * add option to limit request/response payload output length when logging them on error or when running in debug mode (to not spam the logs)
 * add default log path when none is given (<config_path>.log)